pdtournament/pdtournament/README.md

 history of previous rounds.
 Note that the only way to run a bot is via the `runBot` function, meaning that a bot cannot distinguish between when it is being simulated by another bot and when it is being run by the tournament code.
-Again, for more details, see the `Tournament.hs` file.
+For more details, see the `Tournament.hs` file.

 ### Writing a bot ###